 Supply-chain collapse and global logistics failures (2020–2022)

 Unlike China, the United States cannot compel banks, provinces, or firms to reallocate resources in a coordinated fashion.
-Unlike Europe, it lacks technocratic institutions capable of negotiating orderly, consensual transitions.
+And unlike Europe, it lacks technocratic institutions capable of negotiating orderly, consensual transitions.
 It relies instead on markets to process shocks (which they do, but only after the old order has failed and only after large segments of society have absorbed the damage).

-In this sense, the US sits at the far end of the transition spectrum: not coercive like China, not consensual like Europe, but fundamentally reactive.
+In this sense, the US sits at the far end of the transition spectrum: not coercive like China, nor consensual like Europe, but fundamentally just reactive.
 It is stable in equilibrium because it was designed to be, and it is fragile in transition because it was never designed for anything else.
 (And, you know, the tools it once had to lessen the transition shock are now gone).

 Finally…

 If Part Four has shown anything, it is that the differences between China, Europe, and the United States have far less to do with regime type and far more to do with system design.
+Each system manages transitions in its own way, and each pays a structural price for the path it has chosen.

 Europe adapts slowly through democratic coordination, relying on negotiation, legitimacy, and technocratic ballast to manage change in increments rather than shocks.

-The US adapts only through crisis, because its fragmented architecture cannot coordinate transitions pre-emptively; it evolves through rupture rather than through design.
+The US adapts only through crisis, because its fragmented architecture cannot coordinate transitions preemptively; it evolves through rupture rather than through design.

 This leads to the central insight of this piece, that: